CyberActive/GraphEmbeding/README.md

 # GraphEmbeding
-Illustration of graph embedding technique as applied to a specific data set
+<i> Illustration of graph embedding techniques as applied to a specific data set </i>

 Graphs are playing an ever important role in various areas of data science.
 The building blocks of graphs are nodes and edges (or links).
 There exists a number of different formats to store graph data.
 They all fall in the category of semi-structured data.